emqen/tpog/README.md

-👉 I may finish this someday.
-meanwhile, feel free to steal this repo;
+👉  feel free to steal this repo;
 if it makes any sense :)

 # stant